★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 “A fixed point of a function f is a value that doesn’t change under the application of the function f.” - Fixpoint (Wikipedia)

-A Fixpoint, from lambda calculus, is a good math metaphor for an archetype, which is like a metaphysical apex, prototypical for some concept.
+A Fixpoint, from lambda calculus, is a good math metaphor for an archetype, which is like a metaphysical apex that is prototypical for some concept.
 An archetype can be referenced by, compared with, or meshed with other concepts, yet never equated to or surpassed by a concept, with regard to what that archetype represents.
+For example, the flood is an archetype for calamity and disaster.

 Let Me Rephrase My Argument